lake-wg/edhoc/draft-selander-lake-traces.md

     info =
     (
-     10,
      h'952B9B9CDD53B6A792604F845E2BFB5406292AA170D49A2BC3874B43AE182918',
      "IV_3ae",
      h'',
      13
     )

-where the first value is the COSE algorithm value of the EDHOC AEAD algorithm, and the last value is the nonce length of EDHOC AEAD algorithm.
+where the last value is the nonce length of EDHOC AEAD algorithm.

 ~~~~~~~~
 info for IV_3ae (CBOR Sequence) (44 bytes)